Jaimilit/CrossFit/README.md

 ## Validator Testing

 HTML
-No errors were returned when passing through the official W3C validator CSS
+* No errors were returned when passing through the official W3C validator CSS
-No errors were found when passing through the official (Jigsaw) validator
+* No errors were returned when passing through the official Jigsaw validator Accessibility
+* I confirm easy user accessibility by running it through lighthouse in dev tools

 ## Unfixed Bugs